robinthibaut/pysgems/README.md

 ```
 Note that SGEMS only runs on Microsoft Windows.

-Users need to add this variable to their system environment variables:
+Users need to add this variable to their system **environment variables**:

 Name: `GSTLAPPLIHOME`

 Value: Path to your SGEMS folder (e.g., `C:\Program Files (x86)\SGeMS`)

-*Important*: It is also necessary to add the path of your SGEMS folder to the system variable 'Path'.
+*Important*: It is also necessary to add the path of your SGEMS folder to the **system variable** 'Path'.

 ## Introduction